philipturner/molecular-renderer/Documentation/Tests/tests-medium-atom-count.md

 Test obviously bad thresholds for the critical pixel count heuristic and check for unacceptable quality.
 The correct value is 50 pixels.

 The camera slowly moves away and activates different tiers of the ray count.
-Test the following surfaces: hydrogen passivated C(111), unpassivated C(110), Au(111), GaAs(110).
+Test the following surfaces: hydrogen passivated C(111), unpassivated C(110), unpassivated GaAs(110), Au(111).

 | Surface   | 500 px | 250 px | 150 px | 50 px  | 15 px  |
 | --------- | ------ | ------ | ------ | ------ | ------ |